Chu3laMan/Small-Store/README.md

 # Small-Store
 Small-Store is small e-web web application, it's built using Spring Framework, and Spring MVC, I've applied many aspects that I've learned before such as
-Spring MVC Architecture, Controller, View Resolver, Injection, and Rest.
+Spring MVC Architecture, Controller, View Resolver, Injection, JDBC Data Access with Spring, and Rest.